Choose a candidate site

 Next, you'll change the demographic data source from the default source to a source that specializes in Italian data.

-- Click the Environments tab and click the Browse button.
+- Click the Environments tab and click the Browse button, under the Business Analyst section.

 The Business Analyst Data Source window appears.